-Each year the NWTRPA presents awards to celebrate and recognize dedicated recreation professionals and volunteers in northern communities for their continuing efforts and achievements in promoting recreation and active living for all northerners.
+Each year, the NWTRPA presents awards to celebrate and recognize dedicated recreation professionals and volunteers in northern communities for their continuing efforts and achievements in promoting recreation and active living for all northerners.

 The Scott McAdam Youth Leadership Award recognizes a youth under the age of 24 for outstanding achievements and contribution towards improving the quality of life of members of their community through volunteerism, work experience, and studies.
 Scott McAdam was the Recreation Director in Fort Simpson when he passed away in 2001.
-Previously he was the Recreation Coordinator in both Aklavik and Tuktoyaktuk.
+Previously, he was the Recreation Coordinator in both Aklavik and Tuktoyaktuk.
 Scott was one of the founders of the Beaufort Delta Sahtu Recreation Association and also served on the Board of Directors for the NWTRPA.
 Scott was very passionate about recreation and worked and volunteered for his communities in many capacities.

 The Innovation Award recognizes a community, organization, or individual in the NWT that has developed a creative, unique, or inventive program, facility, or approach to recreation and parks services.
-The award recipient demonstrates a commitment to improving access and opportunities for community members to choose an active and healthy lifestyle.
+The Award recipient demonstrates a commitment to improving access and opportunities for community members to choose an active and healthy lifestyle.

 The Award of Excellence recognizes an individual, organization, or community that significantly contributes to recreation and parks development in the NWT.
-The award recipient demonstrates professionalism, community engagement, and significant achievements in the delivery of recreation and parks services.
+The Award recipient demonstrates professionalism, community engagement, and significant achievements in the delivery of recreation and parks services.

-The Active Elder Award recognizes inspirational elders who are active and share their traditional activities or knowledge.
+The Active Elder Award recognizes inspirational Elders who are active and share their traditional activities or knowledge.
 The Active Elder Award recognizes and honours community role models.

 The Canadian Parks & Recreation Association (CPRA) Award of Merit recognizes an individual, organization, community, or business for outstanding achievement in recreation and parks.

-Honourary Life Membership recognizes a member who has made an outstanding contribution to the recreation and parks field, who has significantly served the NWT Recreation and Parks Association and is nearing or has reached the end of their careers in the recreation and parks field.
+Honourary Life Membership recognizes a member who has made an outstanding contribution to the recreation and parks field, who has significantly served the NWT Recreation and Parks Association, and is nearing or has reached the end of their careers in the recreation and parks field.
 This award may recognize individuals or organizations.